 Tokyo

 Tokyo is everything that a digital nomad could wish for and more.
-Hailing as the capital, many large and established companies are located here, with a reliable infrastructure to support the demands of millions of people.
+As the capital, it is home to many large and established companies and has a reliable infrastructure that can support the demands of millions of people.

-All over the city, you can find many establishments that offer free Wi-Fi and places that cater to anyone looking to temporarily send some emails, to renting overnight rooms with state-of-the-art computers.
+All over the city, you can find many establishments that offer free Wi-Fi and places that cater to anyone looking to send emails or rent overnight rooms with state-of-the-art computers temporarily.

 On top of that, you can expect to find everything you would typically see in major cities, like large shopping complexes, numerous cultural attractions like shrines, and good food.